swcarpentry/DEPRECATED-boot-camps/version-control/git/local/Readme.md

     $ git diff --stat

-To see only the differences in a certain file or subdirectory, try:
+To see only the differences in a certain file or subdirectory, use `git diff [path]`.
+For example:

     $ git diff README.md